-Q 117: What is available for consumers with chronic conditions?
-Does the ACA help them get better coverage?
+Q 121: What is available for consumers with chronic conditions?
+Will the ACA help them get better coverage?

 Yes.
-All plans subject to the ACA must insure consumers with a chronic or pre-existing medical condition, must cover pre-existing conditions, and can't charge higher premiums because of a health or medical condition.
-They are also required to offer comprehensive coverage.
-Discrimination on the basis of age, disability or expected length of life is prohibited.
-Coverage for these benefits is available from the beginning of the policy coverage period, without a waiting period, even if there was no prior coverage.
+Under the ACA, insurance companies can't refuse to insure consumers with a chronic or pre-existing medical condition, can't refuse to cover pre-existing conditions and can't charge higher premiums because of a health or medical condition.
+The ACA also requires insurance companies in the individual and small employer markets to offer more comprehensive coverage than is currently available for some people with chronic illnesses.
+It prohibits discrimination on the basis of age, disability or expected length of life.
+Coverage for these benefits is available from the beginning of the policy coverage period, without a waiting period for that condition, even if there was no prior coverage.
 Many plans include wellness programs to help consumers manage chronic conditions.

-Q 118: What options are there for consumers with children who aren't citizens or legal residents?
+Q 122: What options are there for consumers with children who aren't citizens or legal residents?

-Consumers won't be able to buy a policy through the [insert name of state exchange] for those children who aren't lawfully present, but they may be able to buy a policy directly from an insurance company or through an agent.
+Consumers won't be able to buy a policy through the [insert name of state exchange] for those children who aren't citizens or lawfully present, but they may be able to buy a policy directly from an insurance company or through an agent.
 Insurers that sell policies through the exchange, however, must make those policies available upon request to individuals, including children, who are not eligible to participate in the [insert name of state exchange].
 For a list of licensed insurance companies in [insert name of state], visit [insert link].
-Lawfully present children also may be eligible for the [insert name of state Medicaid and CHIP].
-To learn more about these plans, go to www.insurekidsnow.gov.
+Lawfully present children also may be eligible for the [insert name of state CHIP].
+To learn more about CHIP plans, go to www.insurekidsnow.gov.